Bombardier Biz Aviation, Mid-East Charter Market, Airbus, Legacy 450, Ban on St Tropez Private Jets

 Continue reading about the Bombardier showcase at MEBAA on Bombardier.com->

-If the Middle East’s business aviation market has peaked, nobody appears to have told the region’s two big charter players.
-Both Qatar Executive and Abu Dhabi’s Royal Jet have been investing heavily in metal.
-Royal Jet – the world’s largest Boeing Business Jets operator – has just put into service its seventh new 737-based BBJ.
-Its “twin” – also configured with 34-seats – was due to take Royal Jet’s BBJ fleet to eight at the end of November.
+If the business aviation market in the Middle East has peaked, no one seems to have informed the region’s two major charter players.
+Both Qatar Executive and Abu Dhabi’s Royal Jet continue to invest significantly in new aircraft.
+Royal Jet, the world’s largest operator of Boeing Business Jets, has recently put its seventh new 737-based BBJ (Boeing Business Jet) into service.
+Its eighth BBJ, also configured with 34 seats, is expected to be added to the fleet by the end of November.

-Meanwhile, in March this year, Doha-based Qatar Executive took delivery of its third Gulfstream G650ER – it has three more of the ultra-long-range flagship on order, together with up to 24 G500s and G600s.
-The commitment – firmed up and extended at last year’s EBACE business aviation show in Geneva – should by the early 2020s make the offshoot of the national airline the region’s biggest charter operator.
+In March of this year, Doha-based Qatar Executive took delivery of its third Gulfstream aircraft.
+The company has three more of the ultra-long-range flagship models on order, along with up to 24 G500s and G600s.
+This commitment solidified and extended at last year’s EBACE business aviation show in Geneva, should position Qatar Executive as the region’s largest charter operator by the early 2020s.

-The Middle Eastern charter market remains a relatively young phenomenon.
-It did not exist before the emergence of Royal Jet from 2003.
-Royal Jet was then joined by several other high-profile brands and some third-party management companies offering charter services.
-While Qatar Executive entered the fray in 2009, subsequent years saw the demise of some players, including Abu Dhabi’s Prestige Jet and Rizon Jet of Qatar, as well as several smaller entrants.
+The charter market in the Middle East is still relatively new, having emerged only with the launch of Royal Jet in 2003.
+Royal Jet paved the way for several other high-profile brands and third-party management companies offering charter services.
+Qatar Executive entered the market in 2009.
+However, the following years saw some players’ decline, including Abu Dhabi’s Prestige Jet and Qatar’s Rizon Jet, along with several smaller entrants.

 Stylish cabin takes business jet travel to a higher plane